hmcts/hwf-staffapp/app/views/guide/index.html.md

 |Scottish Civil Legal Aid | Scottish Legal Aid Board | Recent letter clearly showing a grant of support for the claim which you are bringing or have brought

+#####Evidence for being 'part of a couple'
+If the applicant is part of a couple who receive a shared benefit and their name is not on the shared benefit notice, they must provide evidence showing that they live at the same address as their partner.

+Evidence should be in the form of an official document, such as a utility bill, and should show the applicant’s title, full name and address.

 ### <a id="calculate_income"></a> Calculating the fee based on income (remission 2)

-*For remission 2, the applicant still needs to provide evidence of their income.*
+The applicant needs to provide evidence of their income.

 **Bank statements**